Contractor Mortgages with a Gap in Employment

 Will An Employment Gap Affect A Contractor Mortgage application?

 Lenders will look into your employed history when you apply for a mortgage and if there are gaps then it can cause issues when approaching mortgage lenders.
-There are still options out there for you even with a bad credit score, you just need to find a lender whose lending criteria you do fit.
+There are still options out there for you even with a adverse credit score, you just need to find a lender whose lending criteria you do fit.

 What is an acceptable gap between contracts from a mortgage point of view?

 Some lenders will consider 12-week gaps between contracts whereas other lenders might consider the maximum to be six weeks.
 If you have some gaps between contracts then do not panic, there are still mortgage options out there for you.
 The way in which contractors are assessed varies from lender to lender, but usually, you will need at least 12 months’ worth of contracts with some work remaining or evidence of continuous service within the same type of jobs.